ajmaradiaga/ajmaradiaga.github.io/_posts/2024-02-05-RSS-feeds-in-SAP-Community.md

+---
+layout: post
-# Exploring the RSS feeds of the new SAP Community platform
+title: Exploring the RSS feeds of the new SAP Community platform
+---

 *In this blog post, I will share how you can subscribe via RSS feeds to different components/areas available in the new platform.
 Some feeds are easily accessible, others aren't :-).*